Matchless G12

 The Matchless G12 is a British motorcycle made by Associated Motor Cycles at the former Matchless factory in Plumstead, London.
 Developed in 1958 specifically to capture the potentially lucrative US market, the last G12 was produced in 1966.

 Development

 Matchless G12

 The Matchless G12 was one of the last motorcycles designed under the Matchless name.
 It was also produced as the AJS Model 31 by the same company.
-Designer by Phil Walker, AMC knew that it had to be a 650 cc but wanted to use as many parts from the Model 11 as possible.
+Designed by Phil Walker, AMC knew that it had to be a 650 cc but wanted to use as many parts from the Model 11 as possible.
 The cylinders could not be bored out further so the stroke was lengthened from 72.8 to 79.3 mm, resulting in a capacity of 646 cc.
 This meant developing a new crankshaft and primary chaincase, which also provided the opportunity to add a Lucas alternator.
 Volume production began in September 1958.

 Matchless G12 De Luxe

 In 1959 the G12 was redesigned and modernised as the De Luxe with a new full cradle tubular duplex frame and a new cylinder head.
 Vibration had always been a problem, so the crankshaft was upgraded to nodular iron.

 Capable of 100 mph performance, the G12 became popular with the American market.